jacopofar/wordnet-as-a-service/README.md

       ]
     }

+__Generate a sample__
+You can use the same format of the annotator to generate a sample of something matching the word type:

+    curl -X POST -H "Content-Type: application/json" -H "Cache-Control: no-cache" -H "Postman-Token: 41610ffd-f6e9-1573-850d-86b7bdcb29af" -d '{"parameter":"pos=n,w=bike"}' "http://localhost:5679/sample/hyponym/4"

+will return, for example, _velocipede_.

-this format is suitable to be used as an HTTP annotator for [Fleximatcher](https://github.com/jacopofar/fleximatcher-web-interface)
+This format is suitable to be used as an HTTP annotator/generator for [Fleximatcher](https://github.com/jacopofar/fleximatcher-web-interface)